 in the effort to remake new orleans, public officials seek the return of a vibrant population (via lucianne.com):while there will be public housing

-Future residents, however, will have to comply with new restrictions, including a series of questions about employment history and job prospects.
+Future residents, however, will have to comply with new restrictions, including a series of questions about employment history and job prospects.ultimately the city needs workers to provide a revenue base. the rhetoric gets a bit sharp with phrases like "new level of motivation", "stop blaming the government", "a lot of pampering".

 In other words, people will have to express a willingness to work to qualify for public housing, officials in New Orleans have said.